The St Peter's Curriculum

 Year 1 - Year 6 pupils are taught in line with the requirements of the National Curriculum 2014.
 The St Peter's Curriculum has been developed to ensure that the pupils receive a broad and balanced offer and at is based on the values of our school mission and St Peter's Charter.
 The curriculum has been carefully designed to ensure that pupils develop their meta-cognition through a progressive set of objectives which build upon previous learning and experience.
 This is to ensure that learning is secure and deepened over time.

-Reading is an essential part of the St Peter's Curriculum.
+Reading is an essential part of the St Peter's Curriculum and included in the Curriculum is a commitment to reading increasingly more complex texts which broadens their knowledge base.
 Our pupils enjoy reading a variety of good quality texts.
 Time is each day is dedicated to reading in the classroom.
 The younger pupils use the Oxford Reading Tree and a variety of supplementary reading schemes to build their skills, enhanced by guided reading sessions during curriculum time.
 Our Key Stage 2 pupils are encouraged to develop their higher order skills such as inference and deduction through 'book talk' and other strategies.
+We have recently introduced the Accelerated Reading approach.
+This encourages children to read a wide range of text and to persevere to the end.
+The children are able to take a quiz to assess their understanding, and the outcomes of this lead to points and other incentives.
+The data generated also supports the teachers in matching challenge level.

 Please use the links below to access the yearly overview of topics and key learning for each aspect of the Curriculum.